lanky/git_for_muggles/README.md

 ### checkout
 `git checkout` changes to (and optionally creates) a different branch.
 More on branches later.

+### branch
+branches are lists of changes ('commits') made from a particular point in time.
+Every repository has at least one, usually 'main' or 'master'.

+To make changes for testing you would usually create a new branch, you can then save those changes without affectinng the main release/working code.

 ### add
 `git add` adds files, or changes to files to a 'staging' area - a collection of things you want to commit

 ### commit
-`git commit` adds any staged changes to the git history, with a message A commit creates a record that consists of several things
+`git commit` adds any staged changes to the git history, with a message

+A commit creates a record that consists of several things
   * the changes you made
   * your name/email